ruby-processing/JRubyArt/_posts/2015-11-21-getting_started.md

 ### Alternative JRuby-Complete Setup Debian (Mint, Ubuntu) ###

-Download and install latest Oracle jdk as above.
+Download and install latest Oracle jdk8 or openjdk8 as above (NB: neither jruby or processing are ready for jdk9).

 Install MRI ruby (must be at least ruby-2.2)